 Have you ever poured yourself a beer to help settle an upset stomach?
 You’re not alone, although many people may be surprised to learn there is actually a scientific backing to your home remedy.

 Beer can promote digestion and therefore settle an upset stomach if that upset stomach comes from indigestion.
-Beer is a complex substance and there are several components that can, in the right doses, improve overall gut health as well.
+Beer is a complex beverage and there are several components that can, in the right amounts, improve overall gut health as well.

 Beer’s overall effect on digestion hasn’t been studied a whole lot.
 In fact, according to a 2019 study, more attention should be paid to this topic to truly understand it.
 Early indicators show, though, that some of the components of beer can act as probiotics, promoting digestion and overall gut health.

 In addition to the bitter hops and probiotics in most beers, other acids like maleic acid and succinic acid can also promote gastric acid production.